 I published several post about the limited express trains to Sanin area, such as Super Oki, Super Matsukaze, Super Inaba, Super Hakuto and Hamakaze.
 But there are some more trains from Osaka and Kyoto to Kinosaki-Onsen area.
 And there are several gateway stations.
 You might be confused.

 This post shows you all trains to Sanin area, such as northern part to Hyogo and Kyoto, Tottori, Shimane and northern part to Yamaguchi.
 I hope you will find the right way to the place where you want to go.

 In this website, the pages of overnight trains, such as Twilight Express, Cassiopeia, Hokutosei and Hamansu, are very popular.
 You can save time and money to take an overnight train.
 I understand why it is so popular.
 However as I explained you about reservation in the post “How to reserve seat”, we do not have any online reservation to get a seat or berth before departure.
 I already explained about the alternatives of several overnight trains in the following links:

 But these alternatives on the above links are not enough.
 I think most of travellers are very stressful because they cannot reserve a seat before departure.
 Now I would like to share the information about another option to get Hokkaido by overnight transfer.
 It is the ferry services between Aomori and Hakodate.
 It is not covered by Japan Rail Pass.
 But the fare starts from 1710 yen and they have a midnight ferry service too.
 It may be considerable for some of the travellers.
 Let’s see the details.
 Continue reading Another idea of overnight transfer to Hokkaido, using ferry service between Aomori and Hakodate

-As you probably have already known, train system in Japan is very complicated.
-Especially in urban area, there are lots of railways.
+As you probably have already known, the train system in Japan is very complicated.
+Especially in the major cities, there are lots of railways.
 You might not understand the difference between Japan Railways (JR), subways and private railways.

-Especially in Kansai area, such as Osaka, Kyoto, Kobe, Nara, Himeji and Wakayama, many trains runs among these cities.
+In Kansai area, such as Osaka, Kyoto, Kobe, Nara, Himeji and Wakayama, many trains runs among these cities.
 You may be overwhelmed.
 But it is very important to understand the train system.
-You will make a trip much smoothly and save your trip time.
+This is a key to make a trip much more smoothly and save your trip time.

-I would like to explain about JR lines and private railway companies in Kansai area in this post.
+I would like to explain about JR lines and the private railway companies in Kansai area in this post.
 You may find which train line is the best for your trip.

 Kansai airport is the international airport in Osaka.
-It is the closest international airport to Kyoto, Nara and Kobe too.
+It is the gateway to Kyoto, Nara, Kobe and Wakayama too.
 There are many ways to get downtown Osaka, Kyoto and Kobe.
-In this post, I give you basic information about the route to major spots in Osaka.
-I also have another links below to tell you about Kansai airport.
-Continue reading →
+In this post, I will explain about the terminal of Kansai airport, the access route to major places in Kansai region, and how to choose the deal which suits your trip plan.

 JR West operates many commute trains, rapid and local between 5:30 am and midnight.
 But when you travel in Kansai area by JR trains, special rapid service trains are the best way to travel among cities, like Osaka, Kyoto, Kobe, Nara, Wakayama and Kansai airport.
 These “Special” rapid service skips many stations and much faster than rapid and local trains.
 If you use JR pass, you may take limited express trains.
 But these rapid service trains are sometimes faster than express trains and run much more frequently.
 That means you do not check the timetable.
 These are commute trains and mostly very busy in even daytime and late night, but it is convenient.
 It is a key to understand this rapid train system to travel among cities in Kansai area.